 Built by the Reading Railroad to transport passengers to Philadelphia’s northern and western neighborhoods and suburbs and to support local industries, the Viaduct carried its last train in 1984.Donate Now

 Soon a quarter-mile segment of this historic treasure – from Broad Street to Callowhill Street – will become our city’s first elevated public park, with a distinctive design that celebrates our industrial past and cultural heritage.

-For businesses seeking to make a major civic contribution and for individuals who wish to donate or make a gift in memory of a loved one, our benefactor program offers you the opportunity to endow a wide selection of park enhancements, from trees, planters and perennials to benches and even swings.
+For businesses seeking to make a major civic contribution and for individuals who wish to donate or make a gift in memory of a loved one, our benefactor program offers the opportunity to endow a wide selection of park enhancements, from trees, planters and perennials to benches and even swings.

 With your tax deductible donation, you will receive a certificate and appropriate recognition depending on level of support.
 All contributors of $25,000 and above will be recognized on a prominent donor wall at the main entrance to the park.
 Plus, you can enjoy knowing that you are helping to build Philadelphia’s newest, most unique public space and to keep it thriving and vibrant throughout the year.